coq/platform-docs/CONTRIBUTING.md

 - There is technical work to be done on the (interactive) web interface side

+> [!WARNING]
+> Before starting to work on something and invest time into it, check if it is not already existing,
+> or if someone hasn't already started working on it, either by creating a discussion on the [Zulip stream](https://coq.zulipchat.com/#narrow/stream/437203-Platform-docs) or a draft pull request about it.

 ### Writing Tutorials and How-tos
 If you have an idea for a tutorial or how-to, you can create a discussion on the dedicated [Zulip stream](https://coq.zulipchat.com/#narrow/stream/437203-Platform-docs) to get feedback on your idea, through the writing and to reach others that may be interested.